Take It On 2020

 - Leverage our Jesuit Catholic heritage: We draw on the gifts and values of our Jesuit Catholic heritage, including the dignity of the human person and value of the liberal arts education.

 - Build on our resources: We draw on and expand the resources of our faculty, staff, administrators and students, University policies and community partners.

 - Act with humility and courage: We know we will make mistakes but are convinced that we must speak and act on our convictions while listening to, showing respect for, and being open to learning from others.

 - Keep our community at the center: Our students are at the center of this project; in order to support our and educate our students, faculty and staff need to be fully invested as well.
 This project is about our community, including the need to belong and be included, to engage with ideas that challenge, to grow in our capacity to articulate our own positions and values.

 We invite you to get involved.
 This year, our goal is to build the campus capacity to face the challenges of 2020.
-We'll begin this spring with identifying and scheduling speakers on topics that challenge us and create opportunities for growth for all of us.
-We'll also curate and create resources and training to support better dialogue.
-We'll be proactive about addressing challenges to our community bonds.
+We began last winter with identifying and scheduling speakers on topics that challenge us and create opportunities for growth for all of us.
+We also curated and created resources and training to support better dialogue.

 The challenge is great.
 The time is now.
 We're ready to Take It On.